-|Target region||Select the target region of the instance of the topic for the message that you want to synchronize.|
+|Destination Region||Select the target region of the instance of the topic for the message that you want to synchronize.|

-|Target Instance||Select the target instance of the topic for the message that you want to synchronize.|
+|Destination Instance||Select the target instance of the topic for the message that you want to synchronize.|

-|Target Topic||Enter the name of the target topic of the message that you want to synchronize.|
+|Destination Topic||Enter the name of the target topic of the message that you want to synchronize.|

-|Sync Starting Point||Select the message synchronization starting point in the message queue of the source topic.
+|Initial Synchronization Site||Select the message synchronization offset in the message queue of the source topic.
 All the messages that queue up after the specified point are synchronized to the target topic.
 Currently, only Last Offset is supported, that is, starting synchronization from the latest message in the queue.|

 |Filtering Rule||Enter the filtering rule.
-Only the message filtered according to the rule can be synchronized.
-You can filter messages by tag, that is, directly entering the tag name such as “TagA”.
+Only messages filtered by the rule can be synchronized.
+For example, you can directly enter the tag name such as TagA to filter messages by tag.
 For more information, see Message filtering.|

-|Description||Enter the specific description or remarks for the message synchronization task for distinguishing and recording.|
+|Description||Enter specific descriptions of or remarks on the message router management task for distinguishing and recording.|

-In the task list on the Message Router page, locate the row that contains the target task, and click Start or Stop in the Actions column.
+On the Global Message Routing page, find the target task and click Start or Stop in the Actions column.

-After the task is started, the status of the task changes to Running.
+- After the task is started, the status of the task changes to Running.

-After the task is stopped, the status of the task changes to Stopped.
+- After the task is stopped, the status of the task changes to Stopped.

 Prerequisites: You must stop the task before deleting it.

-|Task Status||The task status can be Initializing, Running, or Stopped.|
+|Task Status||Task Status can be Pending, Running, or Stopped.|

 |Sync TPS||The TPS value of messages transmitted per second in message synchronization, measured once a minute.|

-|Message Delay||The time difference between the latest synchronization point and the latest message.|
+|Message Delay||The time difference between the latest synchronization offset and the latest message offset.|